nicolad/vadim.blog/blog/qlib-ai-quant-workflow-adarnn/index.md

 **Next Steps**:

-- Explore advanced “transfer-loss” modes (`'adv'`, `'mmd_rbf'`) to mitigate drastic market regime changes.
+- Try different distribution-losses (MMD, CORAL, `'adv'`) in AdaRNN to see which best handles your market regime changes.
-- Merge fundamental, sentiment, or alternative data for richer “temporal distribution characterization.”
+- Combine fundamental, sentiment, or alt data to strengthen “temporal distribution characterization.”
-- Evaluate backtest performance using multiple cost models or large-scale rolling updates.
+- Evaluate the final portfolio PnL and IR thoroughly in Qlib’s logs, adjusting hyperparameters (`dw`, `pre_epoch`, `hidden_size`) for improved adaptation.

 ---